Unarmed Security Guard Services

 Foot patrol security isn’t one-size-fits-all.
 The security plan for a 200-unit apartment complex is different from a single-tenant warehouse or a mixed-use building with ground-floor retail and offices above it.

-Patrol routes built around access points, parking structures, and common areas.
+For commercial properties, we build patrol routes around three priorities: access points, parking structures, and common areas.
 Officers check entry doors, stairwell access, and elevator lobbies every hour.
-Parking structure patrols happen more frequently.
-We randomize checkpoint timing so routes can't be predicted.
+Parking structure patrols happen more frequently; that’s where car break-ins and personal safety incidents happen.
+We randomize checkpoint timing shift to shift so routes can’t be predicted by someone watching the guard.

-Perimeter checks, loading dock access, and credential verification.
-Distribution center post orders include checking gate access, logging trailer movements, and running perimeter checks on 10- or 12-hour overnight shifts.
+Industrial properties and logistics sites focus on perimeter checks, loading dock access, and credential verification.
+A typical distribution center post order includes checking gate access, logging trailer movements, and running perimeter checks on 10 or 12-hour overnight shifts.
+These posts need officers who understand cargo staging areas and can distinguish between normal operations and someone who shouldn’t be there.

 The coverage model we recommend always starts with a site walk.
 Some properties need a standing guard at a fixed location during peak hours and a roving patrol overnight.
 Others need 24/7 unarmed security with a separate roving patrol.
 We build the plan around what the property actually needs, not a template.